AhmedIdress/grokking-algorithm-implementation-with-dart/README.md

 ## Chapter 2
-This chapter talking about Arrays and linked lists as simple data structures, and selection sort algorithm.
+This chapter talking about Stack as simple data structures, call stack and Recursion algorithm.